-Amer fort is another must-see, a finely preserved bastion that served as the royal capital before the city of Jaipur was born.
+Amer fort is another must-see spot.
+It is finely preserved bastion that served as the royal capital before the city of Jaipur was born.
 With several palaces, pavilions, gardens, temples and courts, Amer fort showcases royal life in the 10th century under the rule of Raja Man Singh.

 - Visit the City Palace, a blend of Rajput and Mughal architecture, and see its many treasures.

-- Marvel at the Hawa Mahal, an iconic Jaipur landmark, with its 152 windows an latticed balconies, designed to let royal ladies look out without being seem.
+- Marvel at the Hawa Mahal, an iconic Jaipur landmark, with its 152 windows latticed balconies, designed to let royal ladies look out without being seen.

 - The Jal Mahal is a small palace in the middle of Man Sagar Lake on the way to Amer.
 Beautiful and peaceful, it is accessible via a paved causeway.